jonathan-besanceney/ExecutionFrameExporter.NET/README.md

 ## Next Steps

 * Optimize MDbg engine.
-This is currently the bigger bottleneck (might be fun to use ExecutionFrameExporter to record ExecutionFrameExporter execution)
+This is ~~currently~~ not only the biggest bottleneck.
+    - It might be fun to use ExecutionFrameExporter to record ExecutionFrameExporter execution : Yes it is! several issues prevents recording to be completed :
+        + Variable values retrieval for each frame is not optimal.
+CorValueBreakpoint should be tested to see if it's possible to retrieve only changed variable values.
+        + Current JSON frame recording are too big to be useful.
+This questions NoSQL storage idea.
+Would a relational schema be more efficient ?
+        + ValueInfo should be refactored to store complex types
+        + AssemblyMgr should be used inside MDbg to avoid unnecessary COM API calls in MDbgFunction and allow BreakpointMgr to detect non-bindable delegate methods (currently skipped using IsBound property...)

 * Study thread scheduling.
 Currently, nothing is done on that topic. https://docs.microsoft.com/en-us/dotnet/standard/threading/scheduling-threads
-* Create Unit Tests
 * Attach ExecutionFrameExporter to a running process is not yet tested
 * Mesure execution time
-* Implement RabbitMQ Output
+* Implement RabbitMQ Output?

 ## Technical